ismail1432/recruiter-quiz/README.md

-    'question' => 'Question content', // Should be in english 'choices' => 'Array of available choices', // Multichoices is not supported yet 'answer' => 'the key of the good answer in the choices array', 'link' => 'documentation or link to detail the good answer' ]
+    'question' => 'Question content', // Should be in english 'choices' => 'Array of available choices', // Multichoices is not supported yet 'answer' => 'the key of the good answer in the choices array', 'link' => 'documentation or link to detail the good answer', 'author' => 'your name',
+    'author_link' => 'a link to your profile/blog...',
+    'new' => true,
+]
 // Example
 [